Will Insurance Pay for your Data Recovery?

 Electronic Data Loss coverage is the best coverage for businesses.
 Electronic data loss insurance is configured specifically for businesses that rely on data, and it almost always covers unexpected data loss.
 Often coverage included data that is destroyed or damaged by a virus or any harmful code, the electronic data loss coverage comes as a great rescue to pay the cost.
 Business policies often safeguard electronic data damaged depending on the policy, causes can vary like human error, fire or virus.

 Some policies may even have a data recovery rider for data loss, and paying for the subsequent data recovery.
 New provisions in more advanced policies for businesses cover cyber attacks.

 What do insurance policies not cover under data recovery?

 The following are typically not covered and you should check your policy’s terms and conditions or speak to an agent about the following:

 - Normal wear and tear of drive or media

-- Loss of data outside a period covered in policy
+- Loss of data outside a period covered in the policy

 - Intentional equipment or electronic media damage due to a willful act